 Tips for Optimizing URL Length

 Using standard English letters usually keeps a URL short and simple.
-But if you feel like adding special symbols, like emojis or non-English characters, the URL might stretch out more than you expect.
+If you add special characters like emojis or non-English letters, the URL can become longer than expected.

 Handling Non-ASCII Characters in URLs